chaimgingold/Tabla/docs/bugs.md

 	- Interface for setting direction (can imagine joystick helping here, but that's limited.)
 	- Storing it in app specific settings.
 Although an up-for-editor-mode type things (Music, Animation) that spans apps might be called for.
 And a second for long game tables (Pong, Pinball) might also make sense.
 But more elegant might be per mode.
 I can imagine a future day in which modes mix more freely (use speed token to define speed for ANY mode, in which case a more general OS type sensibility of shared settings might make more sense)
 - [x] mDrawMouseDebugInfo not being respected in BallWorld -- drawMouseDebugInfo still getting called for some reason.
+- [ ] If hotloaded (or even post-relaunch) test image changes size, then image will update but size will remain stuck at old one.
+We need to detect this and update the capture profile to reflect the new size.

 ## Projector Calibration